gopi76/gopi76/README.md

 - 🔭 I’m currently working on the project,(available in portfolio) **Chatbot for CSE Students(Placement Resources,Technologies,PBC Tagged Questions,CSE Ebooks,The Top 10,Famous SDE Sheets,Programming languages,Google Drive links,Top 50 common interview questions,etc..)**
 <h3 align="center">Motive of this Project :-</h3>

-- **We can make any product/service especially  those who are in needy.It should be available for everyone.**

-- **Aim was to reach the students who are willing to learn new Technologies.**

-- **Students who were preparing their Technical /Coding interviews.**

 - 👨‍💻 All of my projects are available at [https://github.com/gopi76](https://github.com/gopi76)